-How much are Waiata Takitahi grants worth?
+How much Waiata Takitahi funding is available?

-Waiata Takitahi grants will be available up to \$14,000 (+ GST if registered).
+Waiata Takitahi grants will be available up to \$14,000 (+GST if registered).

 The funding can be used towards a professional release-ready recording of the song, video content and other visual collateral to assist with the song release along with promotion, publicity and marketing.

-We also will expect that some of the funding will need to be utilised to engage a te reo Māori consultant to ensure correct usage of te reo in the song (minimum of 25% te reo Māori).
+We also will expect that some of the funding will need to be utilised to engage with a Mātanga Reo to ensure correct usage of te reo in the song (minimum of 25% te reo Māori).